mattwatsoncodes/dmg-read-more-dev/README.md

 ### Post ID Search

 If the entered value is numeric, the block first attempts to fetch a post by ID, however it also performs a keyword-based search.
 This is because posts can also contain numbers, so we do not want to limit the experience.

 For example if a user searches for `1479` it may return a post with the ID `1479` as the first result, but if any posts contain `1479` these will be returned too.

+### Search Highlighting

+When a search is performed, key terms are highlighted.
+If the term isn't found in the title, a snippet of the content is displayed instead, helping users see where it appears in context.

+This feature improves clarity because, by default, WordPress does not rank search results by relevance without additional plugins.

 ### Guided Interaction